 Home selling involves a lot of paperwork.
 There’s the Preliminary Title Report, Seller’s Net Sheet, Mandatory Disclosures, Inspection Reports, and others.
 It can be a real challenge to prepare all these documents, on top of your daily tasks at home and at work.

-A Realtor® will help you prepare all the paperwork, including all legalities and documentation required in negotiation.
+A Realtor® will help you prepare all the paperwork, including all legalities and documentations required in negotiation.

 You are entitled to professional assistance in reviewing the documents and ensuring everything is in order.